-The site representative and tournament director will meet with the officials to review their responsibilities, review the expense process through RefQuest, and distribute the NCAA patches.
+The site representative and tournament director will meet with the officials (separately from the participants' meeting) to review their responsibilities, review the expense process through RQ+, and distribute the NCAA patches.
 The meeting should take place no more than 90 minutes prior to the game.
 If it is a doubleheader site, there can be a separate meeting for each officiating crew.
 Please refer to Appendix E for the meeting agenda.